godotengine/godot-docs/classes/class_packetpeerudp.rst

 - void **close** **(** **)**

-Close the UDP socket the ``PacketPeerUDP`` is currently listening on.
+Closes the UDP socket the ``PacketPeerUDP`` is currently listening on.

 .. _class_PacketPeerUDP_method_get_packet_ip: